SMART goal setting with a vision board

 what is a dream vision board

-Whether you call it a dream board, a vision board, or “this paper where I wrote down my goals”, it’s basically a way to stay focused.
-A dream board helps you be reminded of your goals so you can stay motivated.
+Whether you call it a dream board or a vision board, it’s a way to stay focused.
+It helps you be reminded of your goals so you can stay motivated.
 We all struggle sometimes with doubt wondering if we’ll ever reach our goal.
-It can seem like such a high mountain to climb as we’re endlessly working towards our goals.
 It’s also easy to lose motivation when we get so caught up in our everyday life that we forget to make time for our dreams.
 That’s why a dream board (or vision board) can be such a great resource to have.
 You can refer to it anytime you need a little boost of motivation.
 It’s also a way of holding yourself accountable.
 If you have “read 24 books” as one of your goals (ahem, that happens to be one of mine) then maybe you’ll be more likely to reach for a novel next time instead of your cell phone.

 The best part about making a dream board or vision board?
 You don’t need any special supplies.
 You probably have everything you need at home already.
 There’s no right or wrong way to do it and it can be adapted for all ages and ability levels.
 Start with a blank piece of paper and decide what you want your own dream board to look like.
 You could also use one of my free printables to get started (found at the end of this post).